-The Number Line Drag & Drop allows students to drag points or images onto a number line.
+The Number Line Drag & Drop Question allows learners to drag points or images onto a number line.

 Figure 1: Number line drag & drop Question example.

 Enter the Question stem into the 'Compose Question' area.
 Below, you will see the line section where you can configure the basic number line parameters.

-Add Minimum and Maximum values of the number line.
+First set the minimum and maximum values of the number line.
 You can also enter the number line title.
-The title will be displayed underneath the number line unless otherwise specified (see Layout).
-Then list possible responses to be dragged on the number line.
-Click on +Add if you need to add a new response field.
+The title will be displayed underneath the number line unless otherwise specified (see the layout section).
+Then, list possible responses to be dragged on the number line.
+Click on '+Add' if you need to add a new response field.
 Click on the trash icon beside a response to remove it.

 Figure 2: Setting up line parameters.

-- Insert value in the Point(s) box to set up a mark for the question.
+- Insert a value in the 'Point(s)' box to set the total points for the Question.
 The default value is set to 1.

-- In the Correct tab, you will see the number line you just created and a container with possible response options.
-In order to validate the question drag and drop correct responses on the number line.
+- In the 'Correct' tab, you will see the number line you just created and a container with possible response options.
+In order to set the correct answer for the Question drag and drop correct responses on the number line.
 See the example in Figure 3.

 Figure 3: Question validation.